 As more and more digitised models of engine and aircraft parts become available, this form of training will vastly overshadow traditional forms of MRO training.
 The ability to simply remove and expand areas of an engine or part, and to discuss collaboratively, will significantly increase the timeframe and efficiency in which new generations of technicians and operators are on-boarded into the industry.

 Since first taking the stage in 2008, Blockchain has captured the attention and curiosity of industries around the world.
-From its beginnings as a misfit cryptography system used to solve the double-spending problem with crypto-currency to the herald of a new era of secure system management, Blockchain has continuously held its position as leading technology.
+From its beginnings as a misfit cryptography system used to solve the double-spending problem with crypto-currency to the herald of a new era of secure system management, Blockchain has continuously held its position as a leading technology.

 During the conference, we sat in on a session with Hadi Mohamed Shakir, Chief Technology Officer at GI Aerospace.
 He spoke about how Blockchain can be used to improve record-keeping, digital twinning and faster lease turnover while maintaining a high standard of data privacy.